ohshitgorillas/autocorrect_generator_espanso/README.md

 ## Usage

 It's recommended to generate the dictionaries into the local `corrections` folder for manual review before importing them into Espanso.
-A quick once-over is sufficient—you don't need to check all 10,000+ entries.
+A quick once-over of the reports to check for garbage corrections is sufficient.

 Once you're satisfied with the generated corrections, copy the files to your Espanso configuration directory and restart Espanso.